zarf-dev/zarf/examples/istio-with-separate-cert/README.md

 1. Run one of these two commands:
    - `make all` - Download the latest version of Zarf, build the deploy package, and start a VM with Vagrant
    - `make all-dev` - Build Zarf locally, build the deploy package, and start a VM with Vagrant
-1. Run: `./zarf init --confirm --components management,gitops-service --host 127.0.0.1` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `localhost` as the domain.
+1. Run: `./zarf init --confirm --components management,gitops-service --host 127.0.0.1` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `127.0.0.1` (which is the same as localhost) as the hostname.
 If you want to use interactive mode instead just run `./zarf init`.
 1. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
 1. Run: `./zarf package deploy zarf-package-istio-with-separate-cert.tar.zst --confirm` - Deploy the package.
 If you want interactive mode instead just run `./zarf package deploy`, it will give you a picker to choose the package.
-1. Wait for a couple of minutes.
+1. Wait for a couple of minutes for everything to come up.
 Run `k9s` to watch progress
-1. :warning: `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
+1. :warning: Once Istio is running, run `kubectl delete -n istio-system envoyfilter/misdirected-request` (due to [this bug](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/802))
+1. Try to hit Kiali at https://kiali.bigbang.dev:9443.
+It won't work, because you haven't applied a valid cert yet
+1. The cert was copied into the `sync` folder that is mounted in the VM when you ran `make all` or `make all-dev`.
+Now it's time to apply it.
+Run `kubectl apply -f secret-tls.yaml`
 1. Use a browser to visit the various services, available at https://*.bigbang.dev:9443
 1. When you're done, run `exit` to leave the VM then `make vm-destroy` to bring everything down